vatpac-technology/sops/docs/terminal/sydney.md

 !!! warning "Important"
     Particular care should be taken not to descend aircraft on downwind for runway 16R below `A040` until they are clear of the YSBK SID & RNP paths.

+    SFW has [no requirements](#between-sba-and-tcu) for aircraft tracking via a YSBK SID by default.

 SFW/SFE may provide distance to touchdown, when transferring an aircraft to tower after the aircraft is established on their approach runway centreline.

 !!! phraseology